afakharany93/DH_Matrix_Python/README.md

-# DH matrix calulator
+# DH matrix calculator

-This repo is for a python module made for calulating the DH matrix of a robot given it's dh paramters.
+This repo is for a python module made for calculating the DH matrix of a robot given it's dh parameters.

 ## Dependencies
     * [Sympy](http://www.sympy.org/en/index.html)